hinablue/jqiphoneslide/README.md

+# UPDATE, v0.6 #

+Fixed all events to work fine on jQuery 1.4+ ~ 1.7pre.
+Also I known the iPad/iPhone issue (maybe other mobile devices), but I have no device to test :-P.

 # UPDATE, v0.56. #

 Fixed/Modified click event.
 When click and no drag action that will fire click event and return true for it.
 So, you can use a tag in the pages.